sindresorhus/gulp-micro/readme.md

 <img src="screenshot.png" width="643">

-Useful when paired with Travis CI to verify that all pull-requests are within the size limit.
+Useful when paired with a CI to verify that all pull-requests are within the size limit.

 ## Install

 ```
 $ npm install --save-dev gulp-micro
 ```

 ## Usage